brodieaustin/avalon-novel/index.markdown

 # Chapter 7: Take a Chance With Me #

 Without even thinking about it, the Queen pounded her fist on the long table where her royal advisers adn officers sat.
-"I want to know what the High Priest and Lord Burrington is hiding.
-All that I am hearing is excuse making.
+"I want to know what the High Priest and Lord Burrington are hiding.
+It has been months now since the robing ceremony and we have heard nothing from them.
+And All that I am hearing is excuse making.
 It must stop."

 Her senior adviser, who she wished had been barred from the room, addressed the room, "Your Majesty, I am sure this is nothing more than a misunderstanding.
 Let me send representatives to the High Priest and Lord Burrington as proxies for your majesty to better understand what is happening."